yungyuc/ynote/nsd/04matrix/matrix.rst

   \mathbf{y} = \mathrm{A}\mathbf{x}

-But because a matrix is a 2D array, we should first discuss traspose.
+But because a matrix is a 2D array, we should first discuss transpose.
 Write a :math:`m\times n` (:math:`m` rows and :math:`n` columns) matrix :math:`\mathrm{A}`